Your Rights Under California Asset Forfeiture Law

 What Assets Can Be Seized in Forfeiture?

-Anything that law enforcement believes to be involved in the commission of a crime can be seized through asset forfeiture.
+Anything that law enforcement believes to be involved in the commission of a crime can be subject to forfeiture.

 The exact assets that can be taken depend on the specific situation and the type of crime that was committed.
 Common types of assets seized through asset forfeiture include the following: